P1sec/SigFW/VM/README.md

 Open Source SS7/Diameter firewall
-Original work was created by Martin Kacer, Philippe Langlois Copyright 2017, P1 Security S.A.S and individual contributors See the AUTHORS in the distribution for a full listing of individual contributors.
+Original work was created by Martin Kacer, Philippe Langlois Copyright 2017, P1 Security S.A.S and individual contributors See the AUTHORS in the distribution for a full listing of authors and contributors.

 SigFW is licensed under dual license policy.
 The default license is the Free Open Source GNU Affero GPL v3.0.
-Alternatively a commercial license can be obtained from P1 Security S.A.S.

 Interfaces: